 Fall Dinner in a Pumpkin

-A meal in a pumpkin can become a tradition for dinner for Halloween or any fall holiday dinner, I know it will be in my home!
-The finished dish brings a festive meal to the table, even saving a serving dish, as you serve it right from the pumpkin!
+A meal in a pumpkin can become a tradition for Halloween or any fall holiday dinner, I know it is in my home!
+The finished dish brings a festive meal to the table.
+It even saves a serving dish, since you serve it right from the pumpkin!

 Course Main Dish